-Dzanga Sangha Special Reserve in Central African Republic (CAR) is our area of interest for safaris within the Congo Basin Tri-National Park.
+Dzanga Sangha Special Reserve in Central African Republic (CAR) is our area of interest for safari tours within the Congo Basin Tri-National Park.

 Gorillas, chimpanzees and forest elephants are just some of the wildlife found in the second largest rainforest on Earth.
 Central Africa is the location of the Congo Basin and the second largest rainforest on the planet.

 This is an area of outstanding biodiversity, with habitats that range from savannah to pristine forest, which huge variety in-between.
-Perfect for adventurers, explorers and experienced Africa travellers, with opportunities for bird-watchers, photographers and thrill-seekers.
+Perfect for adventurers, explorers and experienced African safari travellers, with opportunities for bird-watchers, photographers and thrill-seekers.